Argent's crypto wallet offers ease of use AND security, unlike the previous generation of wallets.

 - For hardware wallet or MetaMask Guardians: Please go to security.argent.xyz and follow the instructions there.

-Approving or cancelling a recovery requires a majority of Guardians.
+Approving a recovery requires a majority of Guardians.
 This is because it makes the system even more secure.
 How this works is that you and your Guardians can each sign an instruction to the smart contract, e.g. ‘Yes, this recovery attempt is legitimate’.

 - N = total number of Guardians